 The RJSCB has issued or is planning to issue Request for Proposals ("RFPs") for several other professional services.
-Issued in the spring of 2012, the RFP for Special Inspections and Testing Services requests the services of a firm to assure compliance with the project documents for items such as soils, concrete, steel, masonry, and fireproofing.
-Among the anticipated future RFPs are: Insurance Reviewer Services to manage contractor compliance with the insurance requirements for the project and Environmental Testing and Inspection Services to monitor compliance and document the environmental work taking place at each project.
+In the spring of 2013, the RFP for Special Inspections and Testing Services associated with the 1b projects will go out to bid.
+This RFP includes testing services for items such as soils, concrete, steel, masonry, and fireproofing.

+Also in the spring of 2013, Environmental Testing and Inspection Services for the 1b projects will go out to bid.
+This RFP includes services to monitor compliance and document the environmental work taking place at each project.
 The RJSCB is mindful of the impact that this project will have on the local economy and makes a conscious effort to involve many local businesses.
 (See Exhibit E - Contracts by Region)

-The RJSCB will also request bid proposals for the services of Moving Companies to perform the physical moves of each school into swing space.
+The RJSCB will also request bid proposals for the services of Moving Companies to perform the physical moves of the completed schools back to their home school and the next group of schools into swing space.